clairton/unoapi-cloud/examples/chatwoot/README.md

-# Baileys Cloud API with Chatwoot
+# Unoapi Cloud with Chatwoot

 Get the chatwoot source or image and change the env `WHATSAPP_CLOUD_BASE_URL=http://localhost:9876` and up.

 Copy the token ![image](prints/copy_token.png)

-Clone de Baileys Cloud API project and run `yarn`.
+Clone de Unoapi Cloud project and run `yarn`.

 Now up him with and `WEBHOOK_URL=http://localhost:3000/webhooks/whatsapp WEBHOOK_TOKEN=the_chatwoot_token WEBHOOK_HEADER=api_access_token yarn dev`(for production `yarn build` and after `yarn start`).
 Change the_chatwoot_token for your token,